Renton Property Tax Bill Too High in King County 2026?

 April 24, 2026 · 2 min read

-Kirkland homeowners pay some of the highest property tax bills in King County.
-Here is how the math works, where the Assessor gets it wrong, and what to do about it.
+Kirkland homeowners pay some of King County's highest property tax bills.
+Here is the math, where the Assessor goes wrong, and what to do about it.

 April 23, 2026 · 4 min read